Grim-/MagicAndMyths/docs/MagicAndMyths/RedditPost.md

 I am ofcourse willing to get people upto speed on what is/isnt possible and how you might go about certain things.

-People of any experience level can apply, but be warned this is likely still months from release with much work left to be done, if you still feel you'd like to contribute then please get in touch at `.emo_` on discord, or join the LifeIsGame.Inc discord server `https://discord.gg/vqeXhTCXrx` where I am being graciously hosted by the author of the Saiyans and Naruto mods.
+**People of any experience level can apply, but be warned this is likely still months from release with much work left to be done**, if you still feel you'd like to contribute then please get in touch at `.emo_` on discord, or join the LifeIsGame.Inc discord server `https://discord.gg/vqeXhTCXrx` where I am being graciously hosted by the author of the Saiyans and Naruto mods.

-## Core Magic Systems

 ## World & Environment Features